MuTech2030/mmda-azure-terraform-modules/README.md

 # terraform-modules
-This is a terrform modules repo
+This is an Azure terrform modules repo